raflyrzp/html-for-the-first-time/README.md

 ## 🚀 Where I Am Now

-Thanks to that very first line of code, I have now become:
+Thanks to that very first tutorial, I have now become:

 - A back-end web developer
 - Currently progressing towards becoming a full-stack web developer
 - Eager to expand my skills into the exciting fields of AI and Machine Learning

 This project reminds me how it all began —
-with **one tutorial, one "Hello World", and a whole new world to explore**.
+with **one tutorial, one website, and a whole new world to explore**.

 ---